Semiannual journal of the Virginia Natural History Society

 All manuscripts, including Shorter Contributions and Historical Contributions, should be arranged in the following order: title, author's name, author's address, abstract, key words, text, acknowledgments, literature cited, tables, figure legends, figures.
 Long manuscripts should have standard sections (e.g., Materials and Methods, Results, and Discussion), although some papers may not be amenable to such division, and short manuscripts (<4-6 pages) need not have these sections.
 All pages should be numbered, including tables.
 The title should be concise but informative.
 The title and the author's name and address should be centered at the top of the first page.
 Key words should not duplicate words that appear in the title.
 The text should begin on the first page beneath the abstract and key words.
 Use good judgment on arrangement of sections when other than the standard approach is necessary.
 Use only one blank space between sentences.
 Words should not be hyphenated.
 Use italics (or underlines) for species' scientific names.

+Research in Banisteria submissions should comply with animal care and use guidelines for appropriate major societies.
 As appropriate, authors should identify the nature of any required research or collecting permits and approvals (e.g., animal care and use guidelines), and the disposition of voucher specimens collected as part of their study.
+Guidelines for collecting plants, animals, and historical artifacts, disposition of voucher specimens, and the importance of this work, may be published in an upcoming issue of Banisteria.

 Literature Citations: Use the following as a guide for proper format.
 Do not abbreviate journal names.